martinjedwabny/martinjedwabny.github.io/index.md

 ### Hey there!

 I am Martin Jedwabny and I am a PhD. student at the [University of Montpellier](https://sciences.edu.umontpellier.fr/).
-I am also a teaching assistant for the first year course ["Imperative Programming"](https://moodle.umontpellier.fr/course/view.php?id=5217) and fourth year course ["Logic"](https://moodle.umontpellier.fr/enrol/index.php?id=5334).
-Before, I was a Masters student at [University of Buenos Aires](https://www.dc.uba.ar/).
-There, I was a teaching assistant for the fourth year course ["Programming Languages Paradigms"](https://campus.exactas.uba.ar/course/view.php?id=1059&section=0).

-### Research interests

 My research interests are varied and include Logic, Non-monotonic reasoning, Non-classical logics, Argumentation, Probability, Machine Learning and Neural Networks.
 You can also check out my [blog](/blog/) to see what I am working on.

-### Affiliations

-Currently, I am a member of [INRIA GraphIK](https://www.inria.fr/equipes/graphik) team, where I perform my research as a PhD. student under the supervision of [Madalina Croitoru](http://www.lirmm.fr/~croitoru/) and [Pierre Bisquert](https://dblp.org/pers/hd/b/Bisquert:Pierre).
-I was granted a ministerial fund for my doctoral thesis at the University of Montpellier.

 ### Curriculum Vitae